monome-community/norns-community/README.md

 ---

-## how do I get my README and cover image on norns.community?
+## How do I get my README and cover image on norns.community?

 These conventions were designed to "just work" with how most scripts are structured today.